A how-to guide on structuring your data in Plytix to make the best use of the Product Families Iteration 2 update

 OR variant products (with a variant icon to the left of the SKU) and single products.

-Additionally, selecting "Unassigned" from the product family dropdown in the product overview now shows only single products because all parents and variants must be assigned both a Family and Model.
+With Product Families 2, you can view either parents and single products together, or variants and single products together in the product overview.
+Additionally, selecting "Unassigned" from the product family dropdown in the product overview now shows only single products because all parents and variants must be assigned a Family.

-In summary, Product Families 2 introduces automatic inheritance and the Family Model, enabling more specific subdivisions of products and more streamlined attribute management.
+In summary, Product Families 2 introduces automatic inheritance, enabling more specific subdivisions of products and more streamlined attribute management.

 What's next?